YuLiumt/ZettelKasten/Notebook/Binary Neutron Star.md

 Besides emitting gravitational waves, binary neutron stars can emit also a wide range of electromagnetic signals and even neutrino signals.
 Different signals can be used to extract different and complementary information, to help reconstructing a picture of the source physics.

 - [[Kilonova]]
+	- Among various possible EM counterparts, a kilonova is one of the most promising EM transients, which occurs as a result of the mass ejection during the merger and the post-merger process.